sawyerwatts/docker-compose-lab-idcardapi/README.md

 2. If `docker compose up -d` fails during pulling due to `docker-credential-desktop` being missing, `vi ~/.docker/config.json` and change `credsStore` to `credStore`
 3. Configure Rider's Docker settings to use the rootless docker socket
-4. If Rider doesn't have a run config for the API's compose service, create that
+4. If Rider doesn't have a run config for the API's compose service, create that.
+5. Make sure the run config is configured appropriately
+   1. `docker compose up` should `Attach to: None`.
+This will cause Rider to debug the launched API
+   2. `docker compose up` should `Start: Selected services`.
+Normally, Rider will start/restart all dependencies.
+However, Rider doesn't respect `compose.override.yml`, so DB access tools like DataGrips won't be able to access the DBs (but this may not be the end of the world).
+This may also cause weirdness when debugging multiple apps, so managing the dependencies outside of Rider seems superficially superior.
-5. Run the API's compose service in Debug mode
+6. Run the API's compose service in Debug mode
     - WARNING: Rider doesn't apply `compose.override.yml`!!
 It will at least make sure the API's port is exposed, but the other services won't be available on the host machine, and since Rider runs on the host, the DBs won't be accessible.
 As such, it can be helpful to here to